dnsbase/dnsbase/README.md

 The demo program below (extensible.hs) will print the RP RRset of "imdb.com", and the HTTPS RRset of "cloudflare.com", whichever are available, or print an error message if there's a problem obtaining both results.
-The RP RRset is not (yet) built-in to the library, this example adds the necessary support.
+The RP RRset was not built-in to the library at the time this demo was created, this example provided the missing support, without modifying the library.
+At this time, RP records are directly supported, and the extension is ignored.

 The set of supported SVCB parameters is also runtime extensible, as is the set of supported EDNS options.
 Anything not explicitly understood, is decoded as opaque data, of the appropriate sort.

+The demo also extends the set of understood SVCB/HTTPS keys by adding a decoder for the "ohttp" (boolean) key, which carries no associated value.
+This done by specifying an `IntMap`, mapping key numbers to pairs of a `Proxy` for the value type a decoder that converts wire-form bytes to a value of that type.

 You can customise the DNS/EDNS flags sent in requests and any EDNS parameters and options.